AIO1/PrimeNGTableReusableComponent/README.md

 I hope this helps you to create very efficient and good looking tables in your web applications :)

 Take into account that I'm not an expert programmer, so there will be possibly some things that could be done better of how I made them.
 Also, I'm not an expert in CSS, so basically this solution uses a simple design given by PrimeNG and you will have to make it prettier yourself.

+This table component offers you all these features from the [PrimeNG table](https://primeng.org/table) with some modifications to delegate all the query building to the backend and the query execution to the database engine:
+- Pagination with lazy load requested directly to the database engine
+- Multiple sort
+- Advance filter (with a list of values per column that can be given)
+- Global filter
+- Column resize
+- Column reorder
+- Column toggle

 ## 1 Required software